Lowe's outperforms Home Depot in stormy quarter

 The company also forecast earnings of about $2.60 per share for the year ending January 30, 2015.
 Analysts on average were expecting $2.64 per share on sales of $56.25 billion.

-Lowe’s shares closed up 5.4 percent at $50.72 on the New York Stock Exchange on Wednesday.
+Lowe’s shares were up 5.2 percent at $50.64 in late-morning trading on the New York Stock Exchange.
 They had risen about 34 percent in the year up to Tuesday’s close.

 Lowe’s shares were trading at 18.03 times forward earnings as of Tuesday’s close, while Home Depot shares were trading at 17.54 times.

-Reporting by Maria Ajit Thomas in Bangalore; Editing by Joyjeet Das, Ted Kerr and Ken Wills
+Reporting by Maria Ajit Thomas in Bangalore; Editing by Joyjeet Das and Ted Kerr